 Safran Aircraft Engines designs, develops and produces propulsion systems and equipment for satellites.
 Safran Aircraft Engines is the leading European producer of plasma propulsion systems for satellites, in particular the PPS®1350 and PPS®5000 thruster families.

-Safran Aircraft Engines now counts over 35 production and maintenance facilities worldwide, with 15,700 employees.
+Safran Aircraft Engines now counts over 35 production and maintenance facilities worldwide, with more than 15,000 employees.
 Safran Aircraft Engines is one of the world's most innovative companies, filing for more than 450 patents a year.

 Safran Aircraft Engines at a glance